 Pikes Peak is one of the most famous of the Fourteeners.
 Called the Mountain of the Sun, it plays host to half a million visitors who climb this peak every year!

-How do you get at the top?
+How do you get to the top?
 Of course, there are trails on which you can hike.
 But there is also a marathon that takes place here — not something for the weak-lunged!

 You could choose to travel in the Pike Peak Cog Railway which has been climbing the peak since 1891.
 It is recognized as the world’s highest cog railroad.
 It’s a nine-mile journey to the top of the 14,115 feet high peak.
-On your way to the top, you can view bristlecone pine, which, on Pikes Peak, are over 2,000 years old.
+On your way to the top, you can view the bristlecone pine, which is over 2,000 years old.

 11. Four Corners Monument